Leadership at Woodbury

 Master of Arts in Leadership

-The Master of Arts in Leadership program attracts professionals with diverse backgrounds who want to position themselves for success in management and leadership roles.
-Students in Leadership learn the psychology and principles of effective leadership including:
+The Master of Arts in Leadership program attracts professionals with diverse backgrounds who want to position themselves for success in leadership in a variety of roles.
+Students learn the principles of effective leadership including:

-- Human Behavior at the individual and organizational level
+– How human beings work and interact at the individual and instructional level

 This program is designed for working professionals with flexible evening programming.
 By employing a cohort model, students can develop new professional relationships while balancing their responsibility to work, family and the community.

 To qualify for the Leadership M.A. program at Woodbury, applicants must have a Bachelor’s Degree from a four-year institution.

 Our mission is to develop ethical leaders with an ability to think critically and act effectively.
 Students study and examine practices to guide strategic change and leadership at all levels in both the public and private sectors, enabling them to respond to the needs of organizations today and propel them into tomorrow.

 Our program is built upon these four pillars:

 Transdisciplinarity: Thinking and acting holistically by bridging multiple perspectives and practices.